mgkgng/42NiceLogtimeRankings2022/README.md

         allCampusUsers = allCampusUsers.concat(apiData.filter(user => user['active?'] == true));

     to this:

         allCampusUsers = allCampusUsers.concat(apiData);

 2. To protect the privacy of students, the script masks the login IDs of all students except for the first two characters.
 If you want to see the full login IDs, you can change this line of code:

         let loginStr = formatLogin(data.login, true).padEnd(12, ' ');

     to this:

         let loginStr = formatLogin(data.login, false).padEnd(12, ' ');

-Enjoy the results and let me know if you have any further questions!
+Enjoy the results and let me know if you have any further questions 😁!